Advice and support for 16-18-year-olds

 This section provides information about maintaining mental health and emotional well-being and links to support services.

-On this page, you can make a referral if you need the support of a professional.
+You can make a referral if you need the support of a professional.

 You can download an easy-read overview of Liverpool’s mental health support for young people by clicking the button below: